 The first question is relevant because different chains have different geographical strengths.
 Starwood is excellent in the Asia Pacific region, but weaker outside the major cities in the USA.
 Hilton has an excellent presence in Tier 2 and 3 cities in the USA through its Hampton Inn brand, but few locations in Africa.

 The second question is relevant because different programs reward different tiers differently.
-Hilton Gold is arguably the best mid-tier status to have, but Starwood Platinum comfortably defeats Hilton Diamond at the highest tier.
+Hilton Gold is arguably the best mid-tier status to have, but Hyatt Globalist comfortably defeats Hilton Diamond at the highest tier.

 Loyalty programs compared

 The amazing folks over at travelisfree have saved me a lot of trouble with this awesome infographic.
 I’m not sure I could summarise it better myself.
 The only caveat I’d add is that it SPG’s top category properties appear to be so expensive because their top category, Category 7, requires 30,000-35,000 points normally.
 But a lot of these properties are all suites, which means the point requirement is doubled to 60,000-70,000 points.
 This is limited to a handful of properties, but they’re also the ones you most want to visit.

 Also, if you’re from Singapore you can ignore the part about credit cards at the bottom because none of these are accessible to us (boo).